willy2k69/quick-box/README.md

 ### Check out the [Quick Box Wiki](https://github.com/JMSDOnline/quick-box/wiki) for some reference material to common issues.
 If you have an error of your own and need help, please open an issue.

+__Please be advised:__ Multi-User functionality is still being actively tested in regards to port generation.
+You may have issues with rTorrent connecting.
+I am working this out as fast as possible with the amount of free time I have.

 ---

 This script has the following features